Hajdew/hajdew.github.io/README.md

 this is for Sony-Add-on-SDK.xml

-So i want to be albe to create an Smart Watch 2 app Smar Watch lost any support from sony so i have to frecreate some files to be albe to make an app.
+So i want to be albe to create an Smart Watch 2 app Smar Watch lost any support from sony so i have to recreate some files to be albe to make an app.

 Now i want to recreate Sony-Add-on-SDK.xml beacause i need it for packages which will allow me to create an SW2 app.